 The Office of Records and Registration provides professional and courteous service to students, alumni, faculty and staff.
 It also adheres to academic policies and the highest processing standards relating to registration, grades, degree conferral, and provides appropriate data to further the educational process of the school.
 Our office verifies enrollment status for loan deferments, jury duty, insurance discounts, in addition to official transcripts and other documents required for medical licensure.
 The School of Medicine is dedicated to preserving the integrity, accuracy, and privacy of student records and other data collected throughout medical school, while in compliance with FERPA regulations and following the guidelines set by the AAMC and the school of medicine.

-The school of medicine only releases complete medical transcript, and offers unofficial and official transcripts.
-We do not provide copies of transcripts for work done at other institutions.
+The School of Medicine offers unofficial and official transcripts.
+We do not provide copies of transcripts for work completed at other institutions.

 Official Transcript Request

 Students who are currently enrolled can access their unofficial transcript via the myTCU portal, under their Academic Profile tile.

 The school of medicine and TCU has authorized the National Student Clearinghouse to provide enrollment and degree verifications for current students and alumni.
 The National Student Clearinghouse can be contacted at:

 Mail: National Student Clearinghouse